-- 4. Animals Wwild by Nnature.
-All animals wild by nature and not authorized by Subsection 101.H. herein shall be euthanized or donated to a zoo or a museum, except that, at the discretion of WIN, certain animals wild by nature which are native to Oklahoma and which in their natural habitats do not present a danger to human beings or to property may be released to their natural habitats. - 5.
-Public sSale.
+4. Animals Wwild by Nnature.
+All animals wild by nature and not authorized by Subsection 101.H. herein subparagraph 101.A.8 of this title shall be euthanized or donated to a zoo or a museum, except that, at the discretion of WIN, certain animals wild by nature which are native to Oklahoma and which in their natural habitats do not present a danger to human beings or to property may be released to their natural habitats.

+- 5. Public ssale.
 At the option of WIN, animals, other than dogs, cats, puppies, kittens and animals wild by nature, may be sold at a public sale pursuant to procedures set forth in this section, or donated to a zoo or museum. - 6.
-Release to $\mathbf{vV}$ eterinarian.
+Release to Veterinarian.
 WIN may, at its discretion, release animals to a licensed veterinarian if the animal is in need of veterinary care.
 The veterinarian must agree in writing to accept responsibility for the animal and give the animal proper veterinary care in lieu of paying fees to receive the animal.
 If the animal is a dog or cat, the veterinarian must sterilize the animal before releasing the animal to any subsequent owner. - 7.
 Release to aAnimal wWelfare oOrganizations.
 WIN may, at its discretion, release animals to a Rescue Organization or nonprofit animal welfare organization incorporated as such in the United Statesstate of Oklahoma.
-If an animal so released is a dog or cat, an authorized representative of the organization must agree in writing to have the animal sterilized before releasing it to a subsequent owner and provide the Animal Welfare Center documentation from a licensed veterinarian of the animal's sterilization within one hundred twenty (120) days of the animal's release.

-- 8. Release for eExperiments or #Research.
+If an animal so released is a dog or cat, an authorized representative of the organization must agree in writing to have the animal sterilized before releasing it to a subsequent owner and provide the Animal Welfare Center documentation from a licensed veterinarian of the animal's sterilization within one hundred twenty (120) days of the animal's release. - 8.
+Release for eExperiments or rResearch.
 No animal shall be released for experimental or research purposes. - F. Procedures for pPublic sSale of aAnimals.
 If an animal is to be sold at public sale, WIN shall give ten (10) days' notice of the time and place of such sale by causing notices to be posted in at least three (3) public places in the City; by publishing in a newspaper of record in the City; by serving a copy of such notice upon the owner, if known; and by providing such other notice as the Mayor may direct.
 The notices shall be substantially in the following form:

-"The following animals (describing them), having been taken up and impounded in the Animal Shelter of the City of Tulsa for violations of the provisions of the ordinances of the City of Tulsa, will, unless reclaimed within ten (10) days from this date, be sold for cash to the highest bidder at public auction at the Animal Shelter at \\\\\o'clock, \\\\\ .m. on the \\\\\ day of \\\\\, A.D. (giving hour and date of sale).
+The following animals (describing them), having been taken up and impounded in the Ashelter of the City of Tulsa for violations of the provisions of the ordinances of the Tulsa, will, unless reclaimed within ten (10) days from this date, be sold for cash to the l City of

+oidder at public auction at the Animal Shelter at o'clock,m. on the

+of, A.D (giving hour and date of sale).

+Dated this day of, A.D

+Director of WIN